cisco/cisco-network-chef-cookbook/README.md

 The `cisco-cookbook` allows a network administrator to manage Cisco Network Elements using Chef.
 This cookbook bundles a set of Chef Resources, providers, Sample Recipes and installation Tools for effective network management.
 The resources and capabilities provided by this cookbook will grow with contributions from Cisco, Chef Software Inc., and the open source community.

 The Cisco Network Elements and Operating Systems managed by this cookbook are continuously expanding.
-Please refer to the [Limitations](#limitations) section for details on currently supported hardware and software.
-The Limitations section also provides details on compatible Chef client and Chef Server versions.
+Please refer to the [Provider Support Across Platforms](#provider-platform-support) section for details on currently supported hardware and software.
+The [Chef and Ruby Requirements](#chef-ruby-requirements) section also provides details on compatible Chef client and Ruby versions.

 This GitHub repository contains the latest version of the cisco-cookbook source code.
 Supported versions of the cisco-cookbook are available at Chef Supermarket.
 Please refer to [SUPPORT.md](SUPPORT.md) for additional details.